 We ended the night with breathtaking fire lanterns lighting our walk back to the main camp, before delighting in some very tasty traditional Moroccan tagine for good measure.

-It was a delight to document this day, and we’d like to give a big thanks to Esther, Ben, Leanne, Jill De Burka and Caftan Du Maroc.
+It was a delight to document this day, and we’d like to give a big thanks to EM, Ben, Leanne, Jill De Burka and Caftan Du Maroc.

 Make-up: Leann Knoweden @leann_knowlden